aangelsalazarr/us_electricity_pricing/README.md

 ![USA Negative LMP Pricing](readme_figures/usa_lmp_negative_pricing.png)

 ![ERCOT LMP by Node and Hour](readme_figures/ercot_heatmap_1.png)

+# Limitations
+- In our current analsys we only consider Energy Prices and ignore other data values for sake of simplicity.

 # Disclaimer!
 - Geospatial Data efforts currently fall under another project I am working on.
 Moreover, I am not entirely sure whether I can publish LMP coordinate data and thus I can only supply these generated data figures.
 I am more than happy to walk through how my efforts have allowed me to find and extract LMP coordinates.